 The Box in the Woods

-COMING JUNE 15, 2021.
+OUT NOW!
 After solving the case of Truly Devious, Stevie Bell investigates her first mystery outside of Ellingham Academy in this spine-chilling and hilarious stand-alone mystery.

 Amateur sleuth Stevie Bell needs a good murder.
 After catching a killer at her high school, she’s back at home for a normal (that means boring) summer.